-As provided in Sec.10-151b of the 2012 Supplement (C.G.S.) as amended by P.A.
-13-245, "The superintendent of each local or regional board of education shall annually evaluate or cause to be evaluated each Student and Educator Support Specialist," in accordance with the requirements of this section.
+As provided in Sec.10-151b of the 2012 Supplement (C.G.S.) as amended by section 51 of P.A.
+12116, "The superintendent of each local or regional board of education shall annually evaluate or cause to be evaluated each Student and Educator Support Specialist," in accordance with the requirements of this section.
 Local or regional boards of education shall develop and implement Student and Educator Support Specialist evaluation programs consistent with these requirements.

-Flexibility from Core Requirements for the Evaluation of Teachers
+For the 2015 - 2016 School year, the following positions will be defined as Educator Support Specialists: Adult Education Teachers, School counselors, social workers, psychologists, speech and language, CRTs, Information Technology teachers, Library Media Specialists (secondary level only), High School Athletic Directors, ELL/Bilingual, Special Education Department Heads Flexibility from Core Requirements for the Evaluation of Teachers

-- 1. Student and Educator Support Specialists (SESS) shall have a clear job descriptions and delineation of their role and responsibilities in the school to guide the setting of IAGDs, feedback and observation. - 2.
-Because of the unique nature of the roles fulfilled by Student and Educator Support Specialists, districts shall be granted flexibility in applying the Core Requirements of teacher evaluation in the following ways: - a.
+- 1. Student and Educator Support Specialists shall have a clear job descriptions and delineation of their role and responsibilities in the school to guide the setting of Indicators of Academic Growth and Development (IAGDs), feedback and observation. - 2.
+Because of the unique nature of the roles fulfilled by Student and Educator Support Specialists, districts shall be granted flexibility in applying the Core Requirements of teacher evaluation in the following ways:

+a.
 Districts shall be granted flexibility in using IAGDs to measure attainment of goals and/or objectives for student growth.
-The Goal-Setting Conference for identifying the IAGDs shall include the following steps: - i.
+The Goal-Setting Conference for identifying the IAGD shall include the following steps:

+- i.
 The educator and evaluator will agree on the students or caseloads that the educator is responsible for and his/her role. - ii.
-The educator and evaluator will determine if the indicator will apply to the individual teacher, a team of teachers, a grade level or the whole school.
+The educator and evaluator will determine if the indicator will apply to the individual teacher, a team of teachers, a grade level or the whole school. - iii.

-- iii.
 The educator and evaluator should identify the unique characteristics of the population of students which would impact student growth (e.g. high absenteeism, highly mobile population in school). - iv.
-The educator and evaluator will identify the learning standard to measure: the assessment/measure of progress, data or product for measuring growth; the timeline for instruction and measurement; how baseline will be established; how targets will be set so they are realistic yet rigorous; the strategies that will be used; and the professional development the educator needs to improve their learning to support the areas targeted. - b.
+The educator and evaluator will identify the learning standard to measure: the assessment, data or product for measuring growth; the timeline for instruction and measurement; how baseline will be established; how targets will be set so they are realistic yet rigorous; the strategies that will be used; and the professional development the educator needs to improve their learning to support the areas targeted. - b.
 Because some Student and Educator Support Specialists do not have a classroom and may not be involved in direct instruction of students, the educator and evaluator shall agree to appropriate venues for observations and an appropriate rubric for rating practice and performance at the beginning of the school year.
 The observations will be based on standards when available.
 Examples of appropriate venues include but are not limited to: observing Student and Educator Support Specialist staff working with small groups of children, working with adults, providing professional development, working with families, participation in team meetings or Planning and Placement Team meetings. - c.
-When student, parent and/or peer feedback mechanisms are not applicable to Student and Educator Support Specialists, districts may permit local development of short feedback mechanisms for students, parents and peers specific to particular roles or projects for which the Student and Educator Support Specialists are responsible.
+When student, parent and/or peer feedback mechanisms are not applicable to Student and Educator Support Specialists, districts may permit local development of short feedback mechanisms for students, parents and peers specific to particular roles or projects for which the Student and Educator Support Specialists are responsible for SEED.